Arne-van-der-Lei/DancerGuidance/README.md

 3. Add both the enable button prefab to the scene and place it on a location where your dancers can access it
 4. Add the Overhead number to the scene and change any parameters on the udon script to your liking

+# How to request a feature

+You can poke me on discord here: [discord](https://discord.gg/bJKDe6eEVx)